 2. Encourage learners to draw "mind maps"

 Mind maps have been used as a brainstorming tool for decades.
-The basic idea is to start with a word or a problem in the middle of the page and then link other ideas and words to it in a logical structure based on whatever pops into the learner’s head.
+The basic idea is to start with a word or problem in the middle of the page and then logically link other ideas and words to it based on whatever pops into the learner's head.

-Often mind maps take on a life of their own, allowing the learner to create links between disparate concepts, helping them to see new connections.
-Mind maps can provide an entirely new perspective on a particular topic and free up a student’s creativity.
+Often, mind maps take on a life of their own, allowing the learner to create links between disparate concepts and helping them to see new connections.
+Mind maps can provide a new perspective on a particular topic and free up a student's creativity.

 Mind maps aren't just restricted to writing down words on a page.
 In more advanced corporate settings, they can take the form of an infographic, pictograph or an online presentation to map out ideas.